thegenemyers/MERQURY.FK/README.md

 but one can request .pdf's with the -pdf option.

 The root path name for the output plots is given by the final \<out> argument.
 A suffix of .ln, .fl, or .st is added for the line, fill, and stack plots, respectively, followed by either .png or .pdf.
-If the -o option is not set, then the root path name is that of the \<asm> argument.

 If the -z option is set, then CNplot plots at 0, the # of k-mers in \<asm> - \<reads>
 broken down into those that are unique or those that are not.